MxShun/virtual-hanabi/README.md

 Virtual Hanabi is a CG artwork that's visualization of virtual fireworks.

 I used to feel to the coming of summers through seeing, hearing and smelling fireworks.
 However most of firework events are cancelled this summer due to COVID-19.
-That makes me so sad.
+It makes me so sad.
 That's why, I realize fireworks on Web instead of actual one.

 To visualize it, [p5.js](https://p5js.org/) was pretty effective.
-It's based on [Processing](https://processing.org/), it muse be the next standard of Web CG.
+It's based on [Processing](https://processing.org/), it muse be the next standard of Web CG frameworks.

 ## Exhibition